joshgerdes/jekyll-uno/_drafts/deallocate-stopped-virtual-machines-using-azure-automation.md

 ##### Import Modules

-In the Azure Runbook, we will use - will use a few Azure PowerShell Modules; by default, Azure Automation has the base Azure PowerShell modules, but we will need to add [Az.AlertsManagement](https://docs.microsoft.com/en-us/powershell/module/az.alertsmanagement/?WT.mc_id=AZ-MVP-5004796 "Az.AlertsManagement"), and update the Az.Accounts as its required as a pre-requsite for Az.AlertsManagement.
+In the Azure Runbook, we will use - will use a few Azure PowerShell Modules; by default, Azure Automation has the base Azure PowerShell modules, but we will need to add [Az.AlertsManagement](https://docs.microsoft.com/en-us/powershell/module/az.alertsmanagement/?WT.mc_id=AZ-MVP-5004796 "Az.AlertsManagement"), and update the Az.Accounts as its required as a pre-requisite for Az.AlertsManagement.

  1. Log into the [**Microsoft Azure Portal**](https://portal.azure.com/#home "Microsoft Azure Portal").
  2. Navigate to your Azure **Automation account**